bomonike/bomonike.github.io/museums-roadtrip-usa.md

 {% include l18n.html %}
 {% include _toc.html %}

-This page lists where one can visit, see, and eat near the most significant cultural artifacts in America.
+This page lists the very best America has to offer: visit, see, and eat near the most significant cultural artifacts in America.
 I created this page as a "bucket list" so that even if I can't visit each one and perhaps enjoy on-site, I can still visit their web pages.
 Someday soon everyone can see treasures from anywhere using VR (Virtual Reality) glasses providing 360-degree views in High Definition.

 > Do you have a road trip map or story?
 Share it!
 I'd love to know.